-- Scientific works in which his ideas for an universal reform of knowledge into scientific methodology and the improvement of mankind's state using the Scientific method are presented. - Religious and literary works in which he presents his moral philosophy and theological meditations. - Juridical works in which his reforms in English Law are proposed letters, and especially his major philosophical and scientific works, we must surely place him in the first rank of English literature's great men of letters and among its finest masters (alongside names like Johnson, Mill, Carlyle, and Ruskin) of non-fiction prose.
+- Scientific works in which his ideas for an universal reform of knowledge into scientific methodology and the improvement of mankind's state using the Scientific method are presented. - Religious and literary works in which he presents his moral philosophy and theological meditations. - Juridical works in which his reforms in English Law are proposed

-Indeed even if Bacon had produced nothing else but his masterful Essays (first published in 1597 and then revised and expanded in 1612 and 1625), he would still rate among the top echelon of 17th-century English authors.
-And so when we take into account his other writings, e.g., his histories,
+Indeed even if Bacon had produced nothing else but his masterful Essayes (first published in 1597and then revised and expanded in 1612 and 1625), he would still rate among the top echelon of 17th-century English authors.
+And so when we take into account his other writings, e.g., his histories, letters, and especially his major philosophical and scientific works, we must surely placehim in the first rank of English literature's great men of letters and among its finest masters (alongside names like Johnson, Mill, Carlyle, and Ruskin) of non-fiction prose.

 Francis Bacon did not propose an actual philosophy, but rather a method of developing philosophy; he wrote that, whilst philosophy at the time used the deductive syllogism to interpret nature, the philosopher should instead proceed through inductive reasoning from fact to axiom to law.
-Before beginning this induction, the inquirer is to free his mind from certain false notions or tendencies which distort the truth.
-These are called "Idols" (idola), and are of four kinds: "Idols of the Tribe" (idola tribus), which are common to the race; "Idols of the Den" (idola specus), which are peculiar to the individual; "Idols of the Marketplace" (idola fori), coming from the misuse of language; and "Idols of the Theater" (idola theatri), which result from an abuse of authority.
-The end of induction is the discovery of forms, the ways in which natural phenomena occur, the causes from which they proceed.
+Before beginning this induction, the inquirer is to free his mind from certain false notions ortendencies which distort the truth.
+These are called "Idols" (idola), and are of four kinds: "Idols ofthe Tribe" (idola tribus), which are common to the race; "Idols of the Den" (idola specus), which are peculiar to the individual; "Idols of the Marketplace" (idola fori), coming from the misuse of language; and "Idols of the Theater" (idola theatri), which result from an abuse of authority.
+The end of induction is the discovery of forms, the ways in which natural phenomena occur, the causesfrom which they proceed.

 Bacon's somewhat fragmentary ethical system, derived through use of his methods, is explicated in the seventh and eighth books of his De augmentis scientiarum (1623).
-He distinguishes between duty to the community, an ethical matter, and duty to God, a purely religious matter.
-Any moral action is the action of the human will, which is governed by reason and spurred on by the passions; habit is what aids men in directing their will toward the good.
+He distinguishes between duty to the community, an ethical matter, and duty to God, a purely religiousmatter.
+Any moral action is the action of the human will, which is governed by reason and spurredon by the passions; habit is what aids men in directing their will toward the good.
 No universal rules can be made, as both situations and men's characters differ.